 10. What expenses does a Travel Grant cover?

-The Travel Grant covers round-trip airfare and a flat amount for meals and incidentals (no receipts are required) regardless of the destination or length of travel based on the average USG per diem rates for 1-2 meals per day in various cities/towns.
-This is USD$350 for travelers to the United States and USD$400 for travelers to Latin America and the Caribbean.
-In addition, this program will cover expenses incurred for round-trip transportation for the J-1 visa interviews, as well as the cost of and entry visas, taxis to/from the airport, and luggage fees up to USD$250.
-Receipts are required.
+The Travel Grant covers round-trip airfare and meals and incidentals regardless of the destination or length of travel based on the average USG per diem rates for 1-2 meals per day in various cities/towns.
+Partners also covers visa fees.

 11. Do travelers receive travel insurance?